 Gears, ratios and numbers

-Much like a car’s gears and motor, bicycle gears are used to allow your motor (legs) to efficiently cover a range of speeds and gradients.
+Much the engine and gears found in a car, bicycle gears are used to allow your motor (legs) to efficiently cover a range of speeds and gradients.
 Here, different gear ratios change how far the rear wheel spins in relation to crank at the front.
 Easier (lower) gears result in a rear wheel that turns less in relation to the crank, while harder (higher) gears will see the rear wheel travel further for a single revolution of the crank.

 Mountain biking often involves low gearing to scale steep hills and overcome loose terrain.
 Due to this, mountain bikes use specific gear ratios that are best suited to the rugged terrain, and generally lower average speeds compared to other cycling forms.
 Bigger wheel diameters effectively make the gearing harder, and so as mountain bike wheels have increased in size, the gearing has become relatively easier.